alex-harvey-z3q/hiera-bulk-edit/README.md

 The Ruamel project is still in beta and other bugs may come to light.
 Proceed cautiously and check all diffs before merging changes.

+## Acknowledgements

+All credit to Anthon van der Neut for Ruamel.yaml, and in particular for his help on Stack Overflow and his quick response to bug reports.